 - The Russian Federation

-India was the first country to ever produce sugar, and that was more than two thousand years ago, if you can believe it.
+India was the first country to ever produce sugar, which was more than two thousand years ago if you can believe it.
 Something that not many people realize is that sugarcane is not the only ingredient used to make sugar.
-In fact, sugar is often produced from beets.
-According to the Food and Agriculture Organization of the United Nations, the one hundred twenty-four countries that produce sugar.
+Sugar is often produced from beets.
+According to the Food and Agriculture Organization of the United Nations, 124 countries produce sugar.

 As you can see from the very exhaustive and thorough list above, Djibouti produces the least amount of sugar, whereas the South American powerhouse country of Brazil easily out-produces every country in the world in terms of sugar.
 Since the information was gathered and published by United Nations officials, the measurements used were metric tonnes.
-Unless you are used to this method of weighing items, a tonne but not make a ton of sense to you.
-The United States of America and Canada both make use of a unit of measurement called a "ton," but this value is different from the British "tonne."
 For clarification, a metric tonne is equal to 1,000 kilograms, or roughly 2,204 pounds.

 Returning to the topic of how much sugar is grown and manufactured around the world, the sugar industry is 80% comprised of sugarcane production.
 The rest of the sugar production is broken down into beet sugar, cane sugar, raw sugar, and then very small amounts of other unclassified types of sugar.

 The global industry of sugar manufacturing is no longer accelerating as rapidly as it once did.
-Despite the fact that the industry is experiencing a slight decline in jobs, revenue, employees, and overall production levels of sugar, the industry has gone through a dip in sales and production in prior years.
+Although the industry is experiencing a slight decline in jobs, revenue, employees, and overall production levels of sugar, the industry has gone through a dip in sales and production in prior years.
 It would not be surprising to find that the industry begins to take off once more in the near future.

-According to the American Sugar Alliance, sugar is produced by Within the United States, there are fourteen states that have sugar farms where the sugar is actually cultivated.
-But there are sugar distribution centers in twenty-four of the fifty states in the US, as well as sugar beet factories in about nine states.
+According to the American Sugar Alliance, sugar is produced on farms in 14 U.S. states.
+However, there are sugar distribution centers in 24 states and sugar beet factories in about nine states.

 - North Dakota